 If you choose to qualify for the license by taking one of our Pre-Licensing courses, in our class or online, you must submit the following to the Texas Department of Insurance (TDI) once the course an exam have been completed:

-- Applicable fees set by TDI; and
+- Pay applicable fees set by TDI; and

 - Fingerprint receipt; and

 Note: Non-resident applicants from non-licensing states who plan on designating Texas as their home state will need to submit fingerprints for the criminal background check.
-We recommend you follow the exception for electronic fingerprinting instructions on page 13 of the application.

 *Fees are subject to change, please check with TDI to confirm current fee amounts.